FlyfocusUAV/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JPilot-C/README.md

 These analog pins are used in addition to battery monitoring:

-- Servo rail voltage (scale 1:3, pin PC5)
+- Servo rail voltage (up to 10V, pin PC5)
-- VDD 5V supply voltage (scale 1:2, pin PA5)
+- VDD 5V supply voltage (up to 6V, pin PA5)
-- Pressure sensor (scale 1:2, pin PC4)
+- Analog airspeed (up to 6V, pin PC4), note that an I2C module is recommended instead

 ## Compass